unitreign/mythosext/README.md

 # mythosext

-Community extensions for [Mythos](https://github.com/unitreign/mythos) — a simple web novel library for KOReader.
+Extensions for [Mythos](https://github.com/unitreign/mythos) — a simple web novel library for KOReader.
 Browse, track and export your favourite stories as EPUBs to read offline.

 ## Adding this repo to Mythos